NJIT-Highlander-Racing-Electrical/Suspension-Displacement/README.md

 * Shock is 8" fully compressed and 16" fully extended
 * So, sensor need to be able to have at least 8" of travel
+* Or, we need to have a way to reduce the travel to a smaller sensing range